-Modular email templates can be rendered quickly in most of the ESPs like Mailchimp, Pardot, Marketo and thus, your team can have a quick look at all the proposed versions.
+Modular email templates can be rendered quickly in most ESPs like Mailchimp, Pardot, Marketo and thus, your team can have a quick look at all the proposed versions.

-Editing also becomes safer since making a change in any particular portion wouldn’t put the entire team’s efforts into jeopardy.
+Editing also becomes safer since making a change in any particular portion wouldn’t put the entire team’s efforts in jeopardy.

 - Legal Compliance